nik-sm/crabgrad/README.md

 python pytorch-examples/unit-vector.py
 cargo run --example unit-vector

-# NOTE - performance after 1 epoch is worse in ours, possibly because:
-# - Weight init methods are definitely different and this can be important
-# - AdamW implementation may be buggy
 python pytorch-examples/mnist.py
 cargo run --example mnist
 ```

+Note that MNIST performance is worse than pytorch, possibly because:
+- Weight init methods are definitely different and this can be important
+- AdamW implementation here may be buggy

 ## Comparison against tch